openframeworks/ofSite/content/development.md

 ###openFrameworks development is collaborative.
 It thrives on the contributions of <a href="https://github.com/openframeworks/openFrameworks/contributors">many people</a>, who engage in frequent discussion on the <a href="http://forum.openframeworks.cc/">forums</a>, <a href="http://webchat.freenode.net/?channels=openframeworks&uio=MT1mYWxzZSY5PXRydWUmMTE9Mjk39">IRC</a>, and the <a href="http://dev.openframeworks.cc/listinfo.cgi/of-dev-openframeworks.cc">of-dev mailing list</a>.

 We use git, a distributed versioning system, which means also that people can branch, experiment, and make suggestions.
-If you look at the network diagram on <a href="http://github.com/openframeworks/openFrameworks">GitHub</a>, it's looks like some alien diagram, full of weaving branches, code pulling apart and coming together.
+If you look at the network diagram on <a href="http://github.com/openframeworks/openFrameworks">GitHub</a>, it looks like some alien diagram, full of weaving branches, code pulling apart and coming together.
 There's a huge community, all over the world, working on the core code: fixing bugs, submitting pull requests, and shaping the tool the way they want to see it.

 Visit the <a href="../community">community page</a> for other ways to contribute.</p>

 <ul class="external_links" >
     <li><a href="http://dev.openframeworks.cc/listinfo.cgi/of-dev-openframeworks.cc">of-dev mailing list</a></li>